magento/devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 *	[`routes.yaml`]({{page.baseurl}}cloud/project/project-conf-files_routes.html) defines how an incoming URL is processed by {{site.data.var.ee}}.
 *	[`services.yaml`]({{page.baseurl}}cloud/project/project-conf-files_services.html) defines the services Magento uses by name and version.
 For example, this file may include versions of MySQL, some PHP extensions, and Elasticsearch.
 These are referred to as *services*.

 We also recommend configuring your [system-specific settings]({{page.baseurl}}cloud/live/sens-data-over.html) into a `config.local.php` file.
-This file captures all of your configuration settings, or only those you changed.
-You push this file into your Git branch, deploying it across all environments.
+This file captures your configuration settings.
+You add and push this file into your Git branch, deploying it across all environments.
 If the file is found in the deployed code, all static file deployment occurs during the Build phase, not Deploy.
 Static file deployment takes a long time to complete, reducing deployment and site downtime if done in the Build phase.

 ## Five phases of deployment {#cloud-deploy-over-phases}
 Deployment consists of the following phases: